Koenkk/zigbee2mqtt.io/docs/information/availability.md

 ```

 ## State retrieval
 When this feature is enabled and a device reconnects or announces itself on the network, Zigbee2MQTT will retrieve the state of the device.
 This is e.g. handy when a bulb turns itself on after being reconnected to mains power.
+The following attributes will be read: `state`, `brightness`, `color_temp` and `color`.

 ## Performance considerations
 - The pinging can be heavy on the coordinator, especially if you are using a CC2530 or CC2531 adapter.